-The last thing I need is another security camera but who can resist the most tempting camera of all … Nest Cam aka the Dropcam replacement?
-I tested the Dropcam Pro well over a year ago and though I liked it, I didn’t love it.
-Yet it remained an immovable crowd favorite.
+The last thing we need is another security camera, but who can resist the most tempting camera of all . . .
+Nest Cam, a.k.a. the Dropcam replacement?
+We tested the Dropcam Pro well over a year ago and though we liked it, we didn’t love it.
+Yet it remained an immovable crowd favorite for us.
 It became the measure of what “good” looks like and how easy technology should be.

 Nest cam compared to Dropcam Pro

 The Nest Cam is slimmer and is now clearly a Nest product—as the word NEST has replaced DROPCAM on the packaging and on the camera body.
 It also includes a magnetic base, so that you can mount the camera to metal in addition to using the stand or the traditional wall mount.
 Finally, the Nest Cam includes a tripod mount for those who are into that sort of thing.

 The Nest Cam has 8 IR LEDS (same as the Dropcam Pro), but they state that it has improved night-vision performance.
 When we compared our Dropcam Pro night vision shots to the Nest Cam night vision shots, we would agree.
 The image is more crisp, since the Nest Cam can record in 1080p.
 However, the Dropcam Pro was also capable of recording in 1080p but never did.
 The difference is that recording in 1080p resolution with Nest Cam is optional, though you can manually reduce the resolution to improve performance based on your available bandwidth.

 The new app for iOS and Android will support all your Nest and Dropcam devices including the Dropcam HD, Dropcam Pro, Nest Protect Smoke Alarm, and the Nest Learning Thermostat.
 You can use the app to connect events between devices.
 For example, if Nest Protect detects a fire, Nest Cam will record a video clip.